drakh/Xli/README.md

 ### Instructions - Windows

-Windows users need a way to execute the `build-android.sh` UNIX shell script.
-This can be done using MSYS or Cygwin.
+Windows users need a way to execute unix shell scripts.
+This can be done using i.e. [MSYS](http://www.mingw.org/wiki/MSYS).

-Uno users can use the UnoNativeBuildEnv installer provided by Outracks.
-It contains both MSYS and the Android NDK.
-Use `start.bat` and then type `bash -li` to open a bash shell.
-Then follow the instructions above.
+Uno users can use the *Uno Native Build environment* provided by Outracks, containing both MSYS and the Android NDK.
+Open `start.bat`, type `bash -li` to get a bash shell, then follow the instructions given above.

 ## Linux